SDCoulter/Movies-ETL/README.md

 ## Challenge - Deliverable 1

-**Write and ETL Function to Read Three Data Files** - we created a function to read in the three datasets we were provided, by passing in the filepaths/filenames as arguments.
+**Write and ETL Function to Read Three Data Files** - we created a function to read in the three datasets we were provided, by passing in the file paths/filenames as arguments.

 ```py
 def extract_transform_load(wiki_data, kaggle_data, rating_data):